Video Games and Apps

 - Non-disclosure agreements – are you pitching your idea to investors or publishers?
 An NDA may help keeping the idea confidential prior to any further contracts being signed.

 - Publishing agreements – has a major publisher approached you about distributing your game?
 Retaining IP is the key to your studios survival and growth.
-Developers being forced to give up IP is no longer the norm, but your contracts need to accurately reflect that
+Developers being forced to give up IP is no longer the norm, but your contracts need to accurately reflect that and our copyright solicitors are happy to assist.

 Contact us for a free initial chat about games and apps on 020 7234 0200.